adequatica/adequatica.github.io/_posts/2025-05-13-similarities-between-software-testing-and-preventing-collisions-at-sea.md

 ---

-The final word always belongs to the captain — a senior software engineer, team lead, or some C-level manager.
-No matter how democratic the team may be, and regardless of how decisions are usually made when it comes to crucial choices, someone with experience, knowledge, and skills (and willingness to take responsibility) should be placed in charge.
+The final decision always belongs to the captain, who is usually a senior software engineer, team lead, or C-level manager.
+No matter how democratic the team is, someone with experience, knowledge, skills, and the willingness to take responsibility should be placed in charge when it comes to crucial choices, like rolling out a long-awaited but problematic release, prioritizing of equally important tasks, or changing the technology stack.

 Copy @ [Medium](https://adequatica.medium.com/correlation-between-software-testing-and-preventing-collisions-at-sea-3902a934d327)